 But them moving on doesn’t have to be a bad thing.
 A “Bon Voyage & Good Luck” gift pack will let your former residents know how much their time in your building has been valued.
 This can lead to good publicity.

 A quick snap and an upload from the former tenant to Instagram or Facebook will paint your development in a positive light.
 And it also advertises to their friends and followers that a unit is now available.

 So, don’t be disheartened if a few don’t sign a lease renewal.
 Turn it into a positive, and get ready to welcome a brand new resident.

 How Will Parcel SafePlace Impact Your Lease Renewals?

-If we’ve established anything in this blog, it’s that keeping private renters happy is the answer to achieving more lease renewals when a tenant contract comes to an end.
+If we’ve established anything in this blog, it’s that keeping your resident happy is the answer to achieving a lease renewal when their contract comes to an end.
 You do this by giving them precisely what they want, which happens to be: